 Obviously, these developments matter for purposes of the federalism materials you'll study in Part II.
 But they also matter for Part I's separation of powers discussion.
-The increased breadth of federal regulatory power has been accompanied by a growth in the federal regulatory apparatus - the alphabet soup of federal administrative agencies you may have heard of, from the Environmental Protection Agency (EPA), to the Securities and Exchange Commission (SEC), the Food and Drug Administration (FDA), and a host of others.
-Part I considers who controls that bureaucracy - the President (who, after all, has the power under Article II to "take Care that the Laws be faithfully executed"), or Congress, which enacted the legislation those agencies implement (and indeed, which created the agencies to begin with).
+The increased breadth of federal regulatory power has been accompanied by analogous growth in the federal regulatory apparatus - the alphabet soup of federal administrative agencies you may have heard of, from the Environmental Protection Agency (EPA) to the Securities and Exchange Commission (SEC), the Food and Drug Administration (FDA), and many others.
+Part I examines who controls that bureaucracy - the President (who, after all, has the power under Article II to "take Care that the Laws be faithfully executed"), or Congress, which enacted the legislation those agencies implement (and indeed, which created the agencies to begin with).

-But the scope of federal power matters to the separation of powers for another reason.
-After all, it was the federal courts, and the Supreme Court in particular, that have come to be understood as the ultimate arbiter of the federal-state balance.
+But the scope of federal power matters to the separation of powers for an additional reason.
+After all, it is the federal courts, and the Supreme Court in particular, that have come to be understood as the ultimate arbiters of the federal-state balance.
 As you'll see in Part II, it was the Court that blocked much (though certainly not all) of the New Deal legislation expanding federal control over the economy starting in the 1930s.
-More recently, in the last quarter-century, the Court has reinserted itself into the federalism equation, insisting on a key role in judging whether Congress has exceeded its Article I powers (in particular, but not only, its power over interstate commerce).
-Part I's consideration of how the Court came to play such a crucial role in determining what the Constitution means thus has major implications for how our federal system has evolved.
+More recently, in the last thirty years, the Court has reinserted itself into the federalism equation, insisting on a key role in determining whether Congress has exceeded its Article I powers (in particular, but not only, its power over interstate commerce).
+Part I's consideration of how the Court came to play such a critical role in determining what the Constitution means thus has major implications for how our federal system has evolved.

-Just as the separation of powers materials in Part I presuppose some knowledge of the federalism materials in Part II, so too those federalism materials presuppose some knowledge of the individual rights materials in Parts III-V. These two sets of materials are related in part because another crucial congressional power, other than the power to regulate interstate commerce, is the power to enforce the Reconstruction Amendments (the Thirteenth, Fourteenth, and Fifteenth Amendments, so labeled because they were all part of the process by which the former confederate states were "reconstructed" after the Civil War).
-The enforcement power is discussed in Part V; the due process and equal protection rights Congress has the power to enforce are discussed, respectively, in Parts III and IV.
-The federalism and individual rights materials are also related in a more fundamental way.
-The Fourteenth Amendment profoundly changed the relationship between the federal government and the states.
-With that amendment's ratification, the Constitution directly regulated how states treated their own citizens.
-Thus, in a very real way, Part II's focus on federalism continues into the rest of the book.
-Indeed, so does Part I's discussion of the power of the federal courts, since the Supreme Court has played the primary role in interpreting the Fourteenth Amendment.
+Just as the separation of powers materials in Part I presuppose some knowledge of the federalism materials in Part II, so too those federalism materials presuppose some knowledge of the individual rights materials in Parts III-V. The federalism and individual rights materials are related in part because another crucial congressional power is the power to enforce the Reconstruction Amendments (the Thirteenth, Fourteenth, and Fifteenth Amendments, so labeled because they were all part of the process by which the former confederate states were "reconstructed" after the Civil War).
+Those amendments - especially the Fourteenth - impose significant limits on state conduct.
+Congress's power to enforce those amendments also comes at the expense of state prerogatives; thus, that enforcement power has significant implications not just for the effective meaning of those constitutional rights but also for the federal-state balance.
+The enforcement power is discussed in Part V; the Fourteenth Amendment due process and equal protection rights Congress has the power to enforce are discussed, respectively, in Parts III and IV.
+Of course, those rights are also - indeed, primarily - enforced by the federal courts.
+Thus, Part I's focus on the power of the federal courts remains relevant to the rest of the book.